 The final desired results can be obtained from the particle size distribution tool, activated by clicking "Obtain PSD" in the Sample submenu from the project window or the "PSD" quick link.
 Here, Particle size distributions of individual samples can be inspected and edited and trends of multiple samples can be obtained.
 Individual or multiple samples can be selected in the bottom left table.
-The functionalities in the tool are (Figure 33):
+The functionalities in the tool are (Figure 42):

-• "Current element" pane
+• "Sample parameters" pane

 - This pane shows the element of the currently selected sample, or if more than one sample is selected- the element of the first of the selected samples.
-The nanoparticle that is used to calculate sizes can then be altered in the drop down box.
-Note that the choice will be invalid if samples of different elements are chosen at the same time. - "Flow": The default flow (inserted in the "general" tool) is filled out automatically, but can be altered, e.g. if there was drift in the flow during the course of the experiment. - "Select Nanoparticle": Based on the current element, a list of possible nanoparticles (from the total project lsit as selected by the user) bearing the isotope that was measured is populated.
+"Flow": The default flow (inserted in the "general" tool) is filled out automatically, but can be altered, e.g. if there was drift in the flow during the course of the experiment. - "Select Nanoparticle": Based on the current element, a list of possible nanoparticles (from the total project lsit as selected by the user) bearing the isotope that was measured is populated.
 The user can select which nanoparticle to assume was present.
-Its molecular mass and density will then be used to calculate the PSDs.